Amog-OS/AmogOS/README.md

 **For RPI users : SPAM ESC KEY ON THE KEYBOARD WHEN BOOTING AMOGOS ON AN ACTUAL PI TO FIX BLINKING CURSOR // BOOT ISSUE** (Thanks to Santosh#0007 for this tip)

-(please note that by downloading amogOS, you have a severely increased chance of being infected with the deadly amogus and AMOGID-16 virus.
+(please note that by downloading AmogOS, you have a severely increased chance of being infected with the deadly amogus and AMOGID-16 virus.
 Please refer to https://www.youtube.com/watch?v=nFstpT_YTro for treatment methods).

 ## Website:
 Our Website is online over at https://www.jostroos.ml/amogos , designed by Fengzi (he's too sus to keep his full name here), and maybe check out our parent OS Jostro OS too...